awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

    The output should look like the following example:

    ```
-    5b9c61df9a92f0e9f7d335a124ae5d94cc10a11b424fa2635e0cfaeb56bdd3e3  aws-sam-cli-linux-x86_64.zip
+    <64-character SHA256 hash value> aws-sam-cli-linux-x86_64.zip
    ```

-   Compare the hash value with the one for your desired AWS SAM CLI version in the [AWS SAM CLI release notes](https://github.com/aws/aws-sam-cli/releases/latest) on GitHub\.
+   Compare the 64\-character SHA256 hash value with the one for your desired AWS SAM CLI version in the [AWS SAM CLI release notes](https://github.com/aws/aws-sam-cli/releases/latest) on GitHub\.

 1. Unzip the installation files into the `sam-installation/` subdirectory\.